Accèder directement au contenu

 Aims

-This course aims to present how considering ecological determinants and processes can contribute to the understanding and preservation of human health, especially in the era of the Anthropocene.
+This course aims to present how considering ecological determinants and processes can contribute to the understanding and preservation of human and planetary health, especially in the era of the Anthropocene.

 Organization